forchain/user-fingerprint/manual/Introduction.md

 5. Zero Impack

-Also a strong adavantages, they are just ordinary websites from the browsers' perspective.
+Also a strong advantage, they are just ordinary websites from the browsers' perspective.
 No harm to devices.

 6. No Delay

-It depends on which parameters caclulated, generally, it is fast.
-For this case, ClientJS computes fast so that we could not be ware of the fingerprint computation.
+It depends on which parameters calculated, generally, it is fast.
+For this case, ClientJS computes fast so that we could not beware of the fingerprint computation.

 7. First-time Fraud Detection
 Yes in this case.
-The system only generates the fingerprint on the registeration done.
+The system only generates the fingerprint on the registration is done.

 Sum up, the system needs more Uniqueness, Persistence, Resistance, and I will reinforce those in future work.

 ## Use Cases
-[User-fingerprint](https://github.com/forchain/user-fingerprint), a proof-of-concept project to demostrate how to make use of boweser fingerprint in order to identify a user and limit his accessibility only in one machine, so that he won't be able to share his one-user license to an unscribed user.
+[User-fingerprint](https://github.com/forchain/user-fingerprint), a proof-of-concept project to demonstrate how to make use of browser fingerprint in order to identify a user and limit his accessibility only in one machine, so that he won't be able to share his one-user license to an unsubscribed user.

 ### Live Demo
 http://fingerprint.forchain.org/